 I discovered that when working with a commercial organisation, problems are very specific, as opposed to a policy-based organisation where there could be a time lag between when the problem is identified and when there was a solution.
 Within a commercial organisation as a result of the continuous change in the environment, it’s never static.
 So for solutions, there is a sense of urgency and immediacy around defining solutions to problems, which of course without which, work will be hindered significantly.

-Esther Anwuzia’s internship with Heathrow took place between October 2019 and May 2020.
+Esther Anwuzia’s fellowship with Heathrow took place between October 2019 and May 2020.